-Dropping the overlay option generates a separate graph for each individual.
-If "N" is large i.e. there are many individuals, then this form of graph may not be very useful.
 3. Graphs after estimation After you have estimated your models there are several reasons to use graphs.
-One is that, postestimation, it may be wise to examine various characteristics of the residuals.
+One is that post-estimation, it may be wise to examine various characteristics of the residuals or predicted values.
 A second is that sometimes a plot of regression coefficients or marginal effects is an easier way of showing the results.